Sihanoukville has grown rapidly the past years and now attracts a big amount of investors and tourists.

 Sihanoukville property market

-Much investment pours in to build condos, casinos and other property that will help to cater more visitors, mainly from China but also locals.
+Much investment pours in to build condos, casinos, and other property that will help to cater to more visitors, mainly from China but also locals.

 Yes, the Chinese are taking over the property market in Sihanoukville.

 Previously, Western companies made up 75% of all investments in Sihanoukville.
 Nowadays, an almost equally big share of investment is covered by the Chinese – alone.

 Locals are even afraid that the Chinese will take over the real estate market completely, making Sihanoukville into a “Chinatown”.

 Some believe that the city has grown too fast and that it’s currently in a bubbly phase, facing stagnation in property prices.
 In fact, land prices have doubled in some places, or quadrupled in others, over a time period as short as one year.

 Speculation has been one of the main drivers of the price increases.

 So: the real estate market in Sihanoukville might be in a bubbly phase and see a stagnation in property prices in the coming time.